David Marshall (Singaporean politician)

-In 1978, Marshall became a diplomat and was Singapore's inaugural ambassador to various countries, including France, Portugal, Spain, and Switzerland.
-During this time he defended Singapore's interests abroad, despite his old political opponent and fellow barrister Lee Kuan Yew (under the People's Action Party) having long led the government as prime minister.
+Afterwards, Marshall left politics and returned to law.
+In 1978, Marshall became a diplomat at the invitation of foreign minister S. Rajaratnam and was Singapore's inaugural ambassador to various countries, including France, Portugal, Spain, and Switzerland.
+During this time he defended Singapore's interests abroad, despite his old political opponent Lee Kuan Yew of the People's Action Party having long led the government as prime minister.
 Nevertheless, he publicly maintained constructive criticism of some domestic policies with which he disagreed.
-Marshall retired in 1993, and died two years later in 1995, at the age of 87.
+Marshall retired in 1993 and died two years later in 1995, at the age of 87.